home-assistant/companion.home-assistant/docs/core/android-widgets.md

 ## Service Call

+This widget will make the service call when it is tapped.

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list